graphql/graphql-spec/spec/Section 6 -- Execution.md

 **Supporting Subscriptions at Scale**

-Supporting subscriptions is a significant change for any GraphQL server.
+Supporting subscriptions is a significant change for any GraphQL service.
 Query and mutation operations are stateless, allowing scaling via cloning of GraphQL server instances.
 Subscriptions, by contrast, are stateful and require maintaining the GraphQL document, variables, and other context over the lifetime